Trailbl4z3r/Trailbl4z3r.github.io/portfolio.md

 ### Project:CyberSec Entrance Challenge

-An easy entrance challenge to let all Project:CyberSec member get a feel on what mindset and possible skillset is needed in the Cybersecurity field.
+An easy entrance challenge to let all Project:CyberSec members get a feel on what mindset and possible skillset is needed in the Cybersecurity field.

 ![Project:CyberSec Entrance]({{ site.baseurl }}/images/entrance.PNG "Project:CyberSec Entrance"){: .imgborder}